mynavblog/Notebooks/README.md

 3. Open notebook

 ## Disclaimer
 You should know what you are doing runing the PowerShell commands.
-The notebooks are only to have all common commands in one place.
+The purpose of the notebooks is only to have all common commands in one place.
 You are using them at your own risk.
 Make sure that you can run the **PowerShell** commands on your machine.
 ## Note
 You can modify the notebooks in any way you like.
 You are welcome to send feedback and if you would like to contribute please create pull request with new commands.